 Another one to try is C. reginae, also form North America.
 This plant has reddish pouches and comes highly recommended by Jeff Hutchings (who also supplies it).

 Most orchid growers express surprise whenever I mention that I have cymbidiums growing outside all year round.
 "Too risky", "They're tender", "'Come off it", "Sooner or later you'll lose 'em all"' are amongst the more optimistic answers.
 There may be something in this but in the meantime they have given me much fun and pleasure.
 I would not wish to be without them.
+In fact, I consider them to be ideal plants to experiment with but only in a mild climate.

 The most robust and hardy of the genus are reputed to be Cymbidium tracyanum and C. georingii.
 Cymbidium tracyanum is, in my view, also one of the most attractive with purple and green striped petals and a generally chunky feel to the whole plant.
 Cymbidium hybrids seem to possess varying degrees of hardiness as well as varying degrees of appeal.
 I have acquired many at the end of their flowering season when garden centres try to unload weary-looking unsellable plants at knock-down prices.
 They always recover quickly and within a few months look none the worse for wear.